tylim88/FireSword/README.md

 	zGeoPoint,
 } from 'firesword/firestore'
 import { z } from 'zod'
-import { Timestamp, getFirestore } from 'firebase-admin/firestore' // also work with web sdk.
+import { Timestamp, getFirestore } from 'firebase-admin/firestore' // this is admin sdk but you can also use web sdk

 // {
 // 	a: string